Contact & Press Kit

 EPK Summary

-One-liner: Narrative EDM / tech-trance from a puppet-run festival world — built as a backstage love letter to the crews and invisible labor behind every show.
+One-liner: Bobku is blue-collar EDM / tech-trance from a fictional puppet-run festival world — built to widen the spotlight from the headliner to the crews, systems, and invisible labor behind the show.

-Short bio: Bobku is an independent EDM project built on trance foundations, character-driven storytelling, and a deep respect for the people behind the scenes.
-The music is written to work on a dancefloor, but each track can also include a scene (time + location) and a dedication that points back to real-world crew work.
+Short bio: Bobku is an independent EDM / tech-trance project built on trance foundations, character-driven storytelling, and a deep respect for the people behind live music.
+The tracks are written to work on a dancefloor, but each one can also function as a scene inside the fictional Feltware Festival: a time, a place, a point of view, and a dedication to the real-world workers who make shows possible.

 Interview Options